 Melissa Diaz received her Master’s Degree in Art History from the University of South Florida where her area of concentration was the early works of Michelangelo Pistoletto and his involvement Read More

 Melissa Diaz received her Master’s Degree in Art History from the University of South Florida where her area of concentration was the early works of Michelangelo Pistoletto and his involvement with Arte Povera.
 She has held positions in several museums and galleries throughout South Florida including the Institute of Contemporary Art Miami, David Castillo Gallery, and Miami Art Museum (now Pérez Art Museum Miami).
 Additionally, she participated in the Peggy Guggenheim Collection internship program in Venice, Italy, where she was the first recipient of the Liesbeth Bollen Internship Fund.
 As an independent curator, Melissa has organized several contemporary art exhibitions in South Florida.
 She has taught courses in art history and museum studies for Miami Dade College, Florida International University and New World School of the Arts.
-Melissa can be reached at phone extension 238.
+Melissa can be reached by phone at (305) 235-1668, dial 9, extension 238.

 Chris Bumpus grew up in the Northeast where he attended college receiving his BS in General Biology from the University of New Hampshire, his MBA from the University of Rhode Island, and his Masters in Oceanography from the University of Rhode Island.
 After completing his Master’s degree he moved to Miami to continue his career in the field of fisheries as well as teach college courses in oceanography and environmental science.
 He joined the Deering Estate in the fall of 2016 and the Learning Programs Manager, leading the efforts to integrate science into the Deering Estate’s curriculum, create a suite of STEM+Arts curriculum, and expand nature based learning experiences for all ages.
-Chris can be reached at phone extension 264.
+Chris can be reached by phone at (305) 235-1668, dial 1, extension 264.

 Vanessa TrujilloConservation & Research Specialist

 Vanessa Trujillo grew up in North Florida and attended college receiving her BS in Biology from the University of Florida and her PhD in Biology from Florida International University with a specialty in nonnative freshwater fish.
 Her research interests are in developing programs that bring together stakeholders, scientists, and the public with a common goal of conserving the natural and historic legacy of the Estate and South Florida.
 She joined the Deering Estate in the summer of 2017 leading the effort to expand the cultural and ecological field station operations.
 During her tenure, Vanessa has revamped the onsite permit review process, implemented the operating plan for the Weeks Nature Institute, developed a compendium of research for the site spanning more than 30 years, has integrated research into an overarching research framework, and has help to train and mentor the next generation of scientists in this community.
-Vanessa can be reached at phone extension 241.
+Vanessa can be reached by phone at (305) 235-1668, dial 1, extension 241.

 Born and raised in Miami, Rangel is an avid birdwatcher and all around naturalist.
 He enjoys spending his time outdoors documenting rare species of wildlife and keeping tabs of biodiversity on the property.
 He started his career with Miami-Dade County Parks, Recreation and Open Spaces in 2006 and has had the privilege of assisting with the management of an educational reptile collection, monitoring sea turtle nesting, maintaining shorebird wintering sites, restoring natural areas and educating the public.
 He has been with Deering Estate since November 2014.